lhynes/CI-Data-Centric-Development-Milestone-Project-3/README.md

     - Password update feature
 2. **Project Detail Page** - Create project sign up to sync with Charities DB
 3. **Project List Page** - Pagination
+4. **Admin User** - at present admin is identified with just username == admin I would like the ability to have multiple admins

 <br>